Masquerade-Circus/dragonbinder/README.md

 Use `yarn dev:test:nyc` to run the tests watching changes and get the test coverage at last.

+Use `yarn docs` to build the documentation.

+Use `yarn docs:watch` to watch and rebuild the documentation on every change to the library or the md files.

+Use `yarn docs:serve` to see the generated documentation locally.

 ## Contributing

 - Use prettify and eslint to lint your code.
 - Add tests for any new or changed functionality.
 - Update the readme with an example if you add or change any functionality.

 ## Legal